Invasion (2021 TV series)

-Invasion is an American science fiction television series created by Simon Kinberg and David Weil.
-It premiered on Apple TV+ on October 22, 2021.
-The series has received a mixed critical response.
-In December 2021, the series was renewed for a second season.
+Invasion is an American science fiction television series created by Simon Kinberg and David Weil that premiered on Apple TV+ on October 22, 2021.
+The show is broadcast in a multilingual format, where the English track also features characters speaking in other original languages, such as Japanese, and Persian.
+It has received a mixed critical response.
+In Germany, the show is called Infiltration.
+It was renewed for a second season in December 2021, which premiered on August 23, 2023.
+It was renewed for a third season in February 2024, and premiered on August 22, 2025.